brian-beeler/privoxy-pilot-macos/README.md

     <BR>
     <BR>

-    If you don't want to accept any connections from your local network or are on a dynamic IP address:
+    If you don't want to accept any connections from your local network or don't have a static IP address:

     `mv /usr/local/etc/privoxy/config /usr/local/etc/privoxy/config.original`